Injured in an Uber?

 - A detailed account of how the accident occurred

-Rideshare companies keep track of all GPS data, but it is important to record all details to share with your lawyer later on.
+Rideshare companies keep track of all GPS data, but it is important to record all details to share with your Chicago Uber accident lawyer later on.
 Once law enforcement has completed documenting the accident and talking with all individuals involved, request a copy of the police report for your records.
 While our firm can obtain a copy at a later date for your case, it will move the process along quicker if you already have one saved.

 If you received any medical treatment, keep a detailed record of each treatment and any medical bills incurred.
 Tracking all of the details will better help your case and keep it organized.

 While all drivers are vetted by the rideshare company prior to being granted approval to drive, that does not guarantee the drivers are upstanding individuals, especially because mistakes can be made by Uber when conducting background checks.
-If you were assaulted by an Uber driver or another Uber passenger, it is important to first get to a safe place and contact police immediately to file a report.
+If you were assaulted by a Chicago Uber driver or another Uber passenger, it is important to first get to a safe place and contact police immediately to file a report.

 Once you have spoken with law enforcement, consult a medical professional to diagnose and treat any injuries you may have received as a result of the assault.
-Keep a record of all treated injuries, diagnosis, and medical bills.
+Keep a record of all treated injuries, diagnoses, and medical bills.

 Then, contact an experienced and knowledgable assault or sexual assault attorney.
 Up until May 2018, Uber had strict rules requiring passengers and drivers to settle all legal matters with private attorneys and confidential settlements involving sexual assault allegations.
 These rules have since changed due to an outcry from the public.